Our differences make the difference

 Employee Resource Groups (ERGs)

-ERGs are comprised of employees who share a common interest or dimension of diversity and are open to all employees.
-ERGs work toward common business goals supporting AXA Equitable’s diversity and inclusion strategy.
+ERGs are comprised of employees who share an interest or dimension of diversity and are open to all employees.
+ERGs work toward common business goals supporting AXA’s diversity and inclusion strategy.
 AXA sponsors the following ERGs:

 |AXA ABLE (Awareness of overcoming Barriers and creating a Lifestyle of Equality)